Harrington Distinguished Professor

 Peru, Nicaragua, Cuba, and Southern Mexico

 I am a cultural anthropologist specializing in gender and sexuality as well as race and class in changing contexts in Latin America.
 I came to Carolina in fall 2014 after teaching previously at Colgate University, the University of Iowa, and the University of Florida.
-My courses include such subject areas as the anthropology of gender and sexuality; Latin American cultural politics; travel and tourism; feminist ethnography, and decolonizing methodologies.
-My last book project, The Tourism Encounter: Fashioning Latin America Nations and Histories (Stanford U Press, 20011) focused on postrevolutionary and postconflict tourism in Peru, Nicaragua, Mexico, and Cuba, drawing on my areas of research interest.
+My courses in Anthropology and Latin American Studies include such subject areas as the anthropology of gender and sexuality; Latin American cultural politics; feminist ethnography; travel and tourism; and decolonizing methodologies.
+I am active in the Anthropology Department’s Concentration in Race, Difference, and Power, serving as Co-Chair during the past several years.

-My next two book projects are closely interrelated, but take quite different approaches to examining gender and race in Andean Peru, based on my decades of research in the region.
-The first project, Women’s Place in the Andes: Engaging Decolonial Feminist Anthropology (U of California Press, 2018) examines feminist debates concerning Andean women from the 1970s forward–debates in which I myself engaged and now wish to consider in the critical context of decolonial projects in world anthropologies.
-In this book, I put my past writings in conversation with that of others in order to rethink questions of durable inequalities, even as Peru’s and other Latin American economies are said to be undergoing notable modernization and development.
+My latest two book projects consider gender and race in Andean Peru, based on my decades of research in the region.
+Women’s Place in the Andes: Engaging Decolonial Feminist Anthropology (U of California Press, 2018) examines feminist debates centering Andean women from the 1970s forward–debates in which I myself engaged and now reconsider in the critical context of decolonial projects in feminist and world anthropologies.
+In this book, I put my past writings in conversation with those of others in order to reopen questions of durable inequalities, even as Peru’s and other Latin American economies are said to be undergoing notable modernization and development.

-I am now beginning work on a companion book, Scaling Differences: Place, Race, and Gender in Andean Peru, that is a multi-sited ethnography based on recent research I conducted in an indigenous rural community, an Andean city, and among Andean migrants living in Lima.
+I am now at work on a companion book, Scaling Differences: Place, Race, and Gender in Andean Peru, that is a multi-sited ethnography based on recent research I have conducted in an indigenous rural community, a small Andean city, and among Andean migrants living in Lima.
 I am particularly interested in the ways in which racialized and gendered geographies shape women’s and men’s experiences in these diverse settings.
 My aim is to move beyond entrenched views of Andean peoples as either mired in tradition or rushing to embrace new opportunities to engage with neoliberal capitalism.
 My research has instead discovered more complex women and men who sometimes have good reason to resist change and other times find ways to turn difficult circumstances to their personal or collective advantage.
-In these social landscapes, gender and race relations are frequently the fraught ground where intense struggles are waged.
+In these social landscapes, and mobilities across them, gender and race relations are frequently the fraught ground where intense struggles are waged.

 2012 Después de la Revolución: Género y Cultura Política en Nicaragua Neoliberal.
 Translation of 2001 book with new preface.
 Managua, Nicaragua: Instituto de Historia de Nicaragua y Centroamérica.